GraysonCAdams/todoist-bridge/wiki/Google-Setup.md

 - Keep `google-credentials.json` secure
 - Never commit credentials to version control
 - The `.gitignore` excludes the credentials directory
-- Consider using environment variables in CI/CD
+- my.home-assistant.io only stores your server URL in browser localStorage

 ## Next Steps